 Newton Friends Meeting is a Quaker community in Camden, New Jersey, dating from 1679.
 The Meeting has a long tradition of service to the people of Camden.
-We are a small meeting of about a dozen people.
-We gather for worship only twice a month, on the second and fourth Sundays, but our service programs take place every weekend; starting in September worship will be every Sunday.
+We are a small group that gathers for worship every Sunday.
 Our property comprises most of a city block and supports two lush gardens and play space.

 Who Are the Quakers?

 Quakers are members of the Religious Society of Friends, a faith that emerged as a new Christian denomination in England during a period of religious turmoil in the mid-1600’s and is practiced today in a variety of forms around the world.
 “Quaker”and “Friend” mean the same thing.